pgupta07/AV-Jantahack-Recommendation-Systems/README.md

 challenge_data.csv: Contains attributes related to each challenge <br />
 test.csv: Contains the first 10 challenges solved by a new user set (not in train) in the test set.
 We need to predict <br />

-##Solution
+## Solution
-We used CPT(Compact Prediction Tree) Machine Learning Model to acheive this task.
+We used CPT(Compact Prediction Tree) Machine Learning Model to acheive this task.<br/>

-Best result with below combination-
+Best result with below combination-<br/>
-        k = 5, n=3
+        k = 5, n=3 <br/>
-        where,
+        where,<br/>
-        k is the number of last elements that will be used to find similar sequences and, n is the number of predictions required.
+        k is the number of last elements that will be used to find similar sequences and,<br/>
+        n is the number of predictions required.<br/>